hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 Therefore, when modelling AU Core resource profiles:
 * Open: profiles are defined as open, i.e. allowing additional elements and rules which makes for a much for flexible template - it's open for use in wider contexts, but also means that the content of the resource is not closed, and applications have to decide how to handle content not described by the profile.
 * Extensions: extensions are inherited from the underlying AU Base resource profile and those extensions agreed to form part of the 'minimum' support requirements are marked with Must Support and the applicable Obligations.
-* Cardinality: cardinality is only constrained where there is an  expectation of a minimum data quality requirement e.g. the patient is made mandatory in all AU Core profiles
+* Cardinality: cardinality is only constrained where there is an agreed minimum data quality requirement e.g. the patient is made mandatory in all AU Core profiles
 * Terminology Binding: typically underlying AU Base terminology is inherited and, where agreed, the binding strength is strengthened.
 This strengthening is applied conservatively to avoid limiting opportunities for downstream IGs and applications to define their own business rules.
   ** while AU Core inherits but does not define additional bindings, where multiple terminologies have support expectatations slicing is used.
 * Slice Constraints: slicing is avoided as much as possible to avoid limiting the opportunities for downstream IGs and applications to define their own business rules.
-Slicing in AU Core is used to:
+Slicing in AU Core resource profiles are used to:
    * define support for mutiple terminologies e.g. [AU Core Medication](StructureDefinition-au-core-medication.html) support for Australian Medicines Terminology (AMT) and PBS Item Codes
-   * define support for particular business identifiers e.g. [AU Core Patient](StructureDefinition-au-core-patient.html) support for IHI, Medicare Card Number, DVA Number
+   * define support for business identifiers e.g. [AU Core Patient](StructureDefinition-au-core-patient.html) defines support for IHI, Medicare Card Number, DVA Number
-* type choices: types are restricted only where there is national agreement to restrict that usage in Australia.
-Additionally, AU Base data type profiles suitable for usage for that particular element are added.
+* Type choices: types are restricted only where there is national agreement to restrict that usage in Australia.
+Unlike in AU Base, no additional Additionally, AU Base data type profiles suitable for usage for that particular element are added.
 * Must Support and Obligations: _Must Support_ or Obligation is not present as there is no assertion of required support for any of the elements profiled in this guide for a particular usage.
+* References: references are constrained to support validation in the following order of precedence:
+  * AU Core profile where available
+  * AU Base profile
+  * core FHIR resource

 #### Actor Approach